 We are committed to making our program accessible to students from all backgrounds.
 Global Citizen Year’s tuition is on a sliding scale from $500-$32,500, with full tuition being $32,500.
 We offer both need and merit based scholarships that make it possible for students from diverse economic backgrounds to participate in our program.
 Historically, about 50% of our class has received a partial scholarship, and an additional 30% have received a full scholarship.
 We work with each family to make Global Citizen Year an affordable option.

-Yes!
-There are two main paths that our Fellows take when it comes to this: 1.
-Apply to college your senior year and defer acceptance 2.
-Reapply/Apply to college during your Global Citizen Year.
+It’s up to you!
+There are three main paths that our Fellows take when it comes to this: (1) Apply to Global Citizen Year as a junior and then apply to college senior year and defer; (2) Apply to Global Citizen Year and to colleges senior year and then defer college; (3) Apply or Re-Apply to colleges during Global Citizen Year.

 No. All of our programming is 8 months long, from August – April.
 At Global Citizen Year we believe in the importance of deep cultural immersion abroad to truly understand what life is like there.
 This gives you time to learn the language, bond with the other Fellows in the program and connect with your community.
 Shorter time frames do not allow for this same rich experience.